hellohaptik/docs_haptik/docs/bot-builder/basic/navigation-on-whatsapp.md

 2. If the user expresses the intent to close the conversation, we can use this opportunity to gather valuable feedback regarding the chat experience.
 This can be collected in the form of a CSAT question or a feedback question.

-3. Defining this experience for chats closed by agents is a challenge on the Haptik platform as of now.
-Haptik has an in-built feedback module that does not work on WhatsApp due to platform limitations.

-4. Please note that the ratings or feedback provided by the users also do not reflect under the user rating section on chat analytics by default.
-We will need to create queries to track these separately.

 **Example** - How was your experience chatting with us on WhatsApp?

 1. Easily Understandable